myTerminal/ample-emacs/README.md

 Once done, start Emacs and get running within seconds.

+#### XDG support in Emacs 27+

+Emacs 27 [comes with XDG support](https://git.savannah.gnu.org/cgit/emacs.git/commit/?id=4118297ae2fab4886b20d193ba511a229637aea3) and hence will also work with `~/.config/emacs`.
+To be able to use *ample-emacs* that way (which may as well be the only way soon), you can link it in the following way:

+    ln -s </path/to/cloned/project>/ample-emacs/.emacs.d ~/.config/emacs

 ### Docker Hub

 *ample-emacs* is also available on Docker.
 To start it, run a command that looks like: